cosmos72/schemesh/doc/shell/env.md

 `(sh-env-visibility-ref job-or-id name)` returns the value and visibility of environment variable `name` for specified job or job-id.

-If the environment variable `name` is found, returns `(value str vis)` where `str` is the the string value of environment variable, and `vis` is one of the symbols `'export` `'private`.
+If the environment variable `name` is found, returns `(value str vis)` where `str` is the the immutable string value of environment variable, and `vis` is one of the symbols `'export` `'private`.

 If the environment variable `name` is not found, returns `(values #f #f)`.